What are NFTs? A Complete Guide to Non-Fungible Tokens

 How Do NFTs Work?

 When someone creates (or "mints") an NFT, they are writing a record on a blockchain that says: "This specific digital item exists, and this wallet address is the owner."
-This record cannot be faked or altered because it is stored on a decentralized blockchain that thousands of computers verify.
+This record cannot be faked or altered.

-Here is the important distinction: the NFT itself is typically not the digital file.
+The NFT itself is typically not the digital file.
 The NFT is the ownership record on the blockchain.
-The actual image, video, or music file is usually stored somewhere else (on a server or a decentralized storage network like IPFS).
+The actual image, video, or music file is usually stored somewhere else (on a server or decentralized storage like IPFS).
 The NFT simply points to where the file is stored and records who owns it.

 What Can Be an NFT?